exakat/php-dictionary/dictionary/hash.ini.rst

 + PHP extension
 + PHP function
-+ a general computer science concept, that transforms data into another value
++ A general computer science concept, that transforms data into another value
-+ a general computer science concept, that turns a string into another fixed-sized string, in a way that is difficult to revert.
++ A general computer science concept, that turns a string into another fixed-sized string, in a way that is difficult to revert.
 It is also called a digest.
-+ a synonym for arrays with arbitrary keys, also known as map or associative array
++ A synonym for arrays with arbitrary keys, also known as map or associative array
-+ a character to start a one line comment: ``#``
++ A character to start a one line comment: ``#``

 Hash allows direct or incremental processing of arbitrary length messages using a variety of hashing algorithms.